Our site auditor tool scans for 44 of the most common and most critical issues that affect onsite SEO.

-- Pages with duplicate content A page is considered to have duplicate content if it contains very similar text to another page.
+- Pages with duplicate content A page is considered to have duplicate content if it contains a similar text to another page.
 Duplicate content will diminish the quality of a page since it is unclear on which page has more relevance to a given topic.
 Since there would be no purpose for a search engine to index the same page twice, it may ultimately lead to banning both pages from the results.

 - Broken internal links An internal link is one that points to another page that exists on your server and is considered broken when the page cannot be accessed.
-This could be because it does not exist or there is an error trying to connect to it.
+This could be because it does not exist, or there is an error trying to connect to it.
 Make sure the URL is inputted correctly and that you clear up any issues with the page.
-Excessive broken links will not only impact your visitors experience, it may also cause search engines to diminish the importance of your website.
+Excessive broken links will not only impact your visitors' experience; it may also cause search engines to diminish the importance of your website.

 - Broken external links An external link is one that links to another website and is considered broken when the page cannot be accessed.
 Since the linking website is not under your control, your best option is to remove the link.
-Otherwise this will diminish the reliability of your website according to a search engine or visitor.
+Otherwise, this will diminish the reliability of your website according to a search engine or visitor.

 - Broken internal images An internal image is one that links to another image within your website and is considered broken when it will not load.
-This could occur because the file does not exist or the image could be too large and is randomly timing out when trying to load it.
+This could occur because the file does not exist, or the image could be too large and is randomly timing out when trying to load it.

 - Pages with duplicate meta descriptions A meta description is a hidden tag that describes the purpose of a page.
 Search engines may use this description in the listing for this site and in determining the topic of the page.
-If the same description is used on other pages, it maybe be difficult to differentiate between pages.
+If the same description is used on other pages, it may be difficult to differentiate between pages.
 Make sure meta descriptions are unique and use topical keywords to describe the content of the page.

 - Blocked crawls by robots.txt A Robots.txt file gives instructions to any web crawlers, including search engines, on which pages of a website they should crawl.
-This way you can choose which pages you would want to be indexed on Google for example.
+This way, you can choose which pages you would want to be indexed on Google, for example.
 Any errors in this file could cause a search engine to not index your website at all.

 - Invalid sitemap.xml format A sitemap.xml lists all the public pages of your website so a crawler can easily find them.
 You should only include pages that you wish a search engine to crawl.
-An error is triggered if the syntax of the xml is incorrect.
+An error is triggered if the syntax of the XML is incorrect.

 - Pages with a short title Generally, using short titles on web pages is a recommended practice.
-However, keep in mind that titles containing 10 characters or less do not provide enough information about what your web page is about and limit your page’s potential to show up in search results for different keywords.
+However, keep in mind that titles containing ten characters or less do not provide enough information about what your web page is about and limit your page’s potential to show up in search results for different keywords.

 - Pages with a long title Any title with more than 70 characters is generally considered to be too long.
 Most search engines and sites will automatically shorten such a long title.
-A long title could penalize your site especially if you are keyword stuffing.
+A long title could penalize your site, especially if you are keyword stuffing.

-- Pages with multiple H1 tags Generally it is best to have only one H1 tag on a page to specifically define its topic.
+- Pages with multiple H1 tags Generally, it is best to have only one H1 tag on a page to specifically define its topic.
 Multiple H1 tags can confuse a search engine or a user in determining the focus of the page.

 - Pages with missing H1 tags H1 tags are considered to be the main heading of a page and are used to help define the topic of the page.
 Creating a descriptive heading is an effective way to improve your search engine presence and make it easier for a user to navigate your page.